 Association Meetings

 The association holds its Annual Meeting in October.
 All members are notified in writing of the date, time, and location of the Annual Meeting.
 Members are also provided with a voting proxy to complete in the event they are unable to attend.
-At this meeting the Board of Directors is elected for a one-year term.
+At this meeting the officers and Board of Directors are elected for a one-year term.
 A financial report is given for the year just ended and a budget for the current year.
 If a resident wishes an item to be included at the Annual Meeting, that person should contact the President and request that the item be put on the agenda.

 The Board of Directors meets periodically at the discretion of the President.